mfiro/hnconnector/README.md

-# py-hn: An unofficial Hacker News API Client Library in Python
+# hnconnector: An unofficial Hacker News API Client Library in Python

-**py-hn** is a lightweight Python library designed to simplify accessing the Hacker News API.
-With **py-hn**, you can easily fetch stories, comments, user profiles, and other data from Hacker News with minimal setup.
-Whether you're building a custom Hacker News reader, analyzing Hacker News stories, or integrating Hacker News data into your projects, py-hn provides a straightforward Pythonic interface to interact with Hacker News.
+**hnconnector** is a lightweight Python library designed to simplify accessing the Hacker News API.
+With **hnconnector**, you can easily fetch stories, comments, user profiles, and other data from Hacker News with minimal setup.
+Whether you're building a custom Hacker News reader, analyzing Hacker News stories, or integrating Hacker News data into your projects, hnconnector provides a straightforward Pythonic interface to interact with Hacker News.

 ## Features
 * Fetch top, new, and best stories from Hacker News